GDSC-CPU/tf-workshop/slides/workshop/gradient-descent-2.md

   $\frac{\partial}{\partial{w}}J(w) = \frac{1}{m}X^T(Xw - y)$

 <div class="text-gray-500 italic">
+  If interested in the derivation,
+  <a href="https://ayearofai.com/rohan-3-deriving-the-normal-equation-using-matrix-calculus-1a1b16f65dda">see this</a>
-  If interested in the derivation, [see this][1], and stop when you reach this part:
+  and stop when you reach this part:
   <img alt="stop" src="/images/stop.png" style="display: inline; width: 250px; height: 40px" />
 </div>